darky/pg-trx-outbox/README.md

     // which will be saved in appropriate DB column return { value: {someResponse: true}, status: 'fulfilled', meta: {someMeta: true} }
   },

+  async onHandled(messages) {
+    // some optional logic here for handled messages in batch }
 }

 const pgTrxOutbox = new PgTrxOutbox({